AaronPBishop/Buzz/README.md

   <h3 align="center">Buzz (Slack Clone)</h3>

   <p align="center">
-    This is a clone of the popular business messaging app <a href="Slack.com">Slack</a>.
-Users on Slack can share messages, images, setup communication channels for group collaborations, and take part in audio sessions within their organizations.
+    This is a spin-off of the popular business messaging application <a href="Slack.com">Slack</a>.
+Users on Slack can share messages, images, setup communication channels for group collaboration, and take part in audio sessions within their organizations.
     <br />
     <br />
     <br />